Postsecondary Student Information System (PSIS)

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-PSIS produces a wide range of outputs that contain estimates for various student or postsecondary institution characteristics.
-Results are published for institutions from which we have received written consent.
+The Postsecondary Student Information System produces a wide range of outputs that contain estimates for various student or postsecondary institution characteristics.
+Results are available for individual institutions, excluding imputed data for non-respondents or where respondents refused the release of their information prior to 2015/2016.

 For data covering the student population, the following rules are applied: only aggregate data are released and no microdata file is available.
 For tabular data, cells are random rounded to base 3.